houmain/spright-vscode/README.md

 ## Introduction

 - Files named `spright.conf` are automatically detected as _Spright Configuration_, for others it can be selected using _Change Language Mode_ . <kbd>Ctrl-K M</kbd>

-- A graphical visualization of the configuration can be opened using _Show Spright editor panel_. <kbd>Ctrl-Shift-T</kbd>
+- A graphical editor of the configuration can be opened using _Show Spright editor panel_. <kbd>Ctrl-Shift-E</kbd> <br> Right clicking on sprites, inputs or the background opens property editors.

 - Sheet building can be triggered using _Build Spright output_. <kbd>Ctrl-Shift-B</kbd>

-- Auto-completion of the configuration file can be triggered by _Complete Spright configuration_. <kbd>Ctrl-Shift-A</kbd>
+- Completion of the configuration file can be triggered by _Complete Spright configuration_. <kbd>Ctrl-Shift-C</kbd>

 - Image file and directories can be dropped on the editor to insert _input_ and _glob_ definitions.

 - JSON sprite sheets can be dropped on the editor to reconstruct the configuration.

 Please see the [Spright reference](https://github.com/houmain/spright#spright) for details on how to write configuration files.